Spring Framework Tutorial For Beginners - 100 Steps

 Recommended Reading - http://www.springboottutorial.com/spring-boot-starter-projects

-• Starters are a set of convenient dependency descriptors that you can include in your application.
-You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy paste loads of dependency descriptors.
-For example, if you want to get started using Spring and JPA for database access, just include the spring-boot-starter-data-jpa dependency in your project, and you are good to go.
+Starters are convenient sets of dependency descriptors that you can include in your application.
+They provide a one-stop-shop for all the Spring and related technologies you need, without having to hunt through sample code or manually copy multiple dependency descriptors.

-Step 8 : Overview of different Spring Boot Starter Projects
+Step 8: Overview of Different Spring Boot Starter Projects

 • spring-boot-starter-web-services – SOAP Web Services